 What I Wish People Knew About Beauty School

 There’s a stigma around beauty school and the people who attend it.
-Instead of brushing it off, making passive aggressive comments back or being out right combative about it, let’s talk.
+Some people choose to brush the stigma off by making passive aggressive comments or being out-right combative.
+But instead let’s talk about it!
 Beauty school can set you up for success.
-If you are a passionate, outgoing and dedicated individual who wants to create their own future and happiness, beauty school could be the perfect place for you.
+If you are a passionate, outgoing and dedicated individual who wants to create your own future and happiness, beauty school could be the perfect place for you.

 We know that a roadblock many aspiring beauty pros face is push back from their family and friends about their career choice.
 Here’s what every beauty school student wishes people knew about their education and profession.

-When you get an amazing haircut, a relaxing facial or a beautiful makeup application, how do you feel?
+How do you feel when you get an amazing haircut, a relaxing facial, or a beautiful makeup application?
 Is it refreshing and exciting?
 Does it make you feel like a brand new person?
 Imagine being the person who makes others feel this way.
 That’s what being a cosmetologist or esthetician feels like.
 One of the most rewarding feelings as a beauty professional is seeing the difference you make for your clients.

 Many people in the beauty industry were once healers and givers in the past.
 Nurses, CNAs and other medical professionals change careers to beauty to continue making a difference in the lives’ of others without the potentially stressful environment.

-In addition to making a difference on a per client basis, you can make changes worldwide.
+You can also make changes worldwide.
 Teaching communities across the world how to stimulate their local economies is something we’ve seen happen within the Aveda network recently.
-Even closer to home, a featured student from our school by the name of SharaLee has been making a difference across countries by teaching women in Nigeria the cosmetology trade in efforts to help them learn and provide for their families.
+A featured former student from our school by the name of SharaLee has been making a difference across countries by teaching women in Nigeria the cosmetology trade in efforts to help them learn and provide for their families.

 Did you know that the beauty industry made such a difference at such a large scale?

 Family members glow with pride when a young adult is rewarded for their forward thinking, innovation and bright mind.
 The tech industry isn’t the only field that rewards people who are always one step ahead of the curve.
-The beauty industry is an area that rewards people who are ready to take a chance, make a change and do something different!
+The beauty industry is an area that rewards people who are ready to take a chance and make a change by doing something different!

 Balayage, ombre and unicorn hair.
 These are all examples of trends in the beauty industry that have taken the world by storm.
 Who do you think pioneered such trends?
 The pros behind these jaw-dropping styles work in the industry every day.
 They push themselves creatively and do things that you’ve never seen before right in their salon chair.

 Do you want to be a hairstylist, a colorist, a product specialist or something completely new?
-A career in beauty can take you to high-end salons, stages with bright lights or across the world via social media or a plane ride.
+A career in beauty can take you to high-end salons or stages with bright lights.
+Possibly across the world via social media or a plane ride!
 Don’t believe us?
 Check out our Career Dreams series, and check out the list below.